 CONVERSATIONS ABOUT THE CORVALLIS ECONOMY often bring up a few key factors: innovation, creativity and entrepreneurship.
 The community ranks among the top cities in the country for patents and Ph.Ds. per capita.
 And as the home to a global leader in computer technologies, a vibrant startup business culture and the state’s largest research university, the city brims with energy that seems almost out of place in its agricultural setting.

-At the City Club of Corvallis meeting on Tuesday, November 14, three speakers will address the impacts of this innovative spirit on local culture and economy.
-The question is this: What does an innovation economy mean for Corvallis, for longtime residents and newcomers, for young families and retirees, for business owners and employees?
+At the City Club of Corvallis meeting on Tuesday, November 14, three speakers will address the economic impacts of this innovative spirit on the community and region.
+They will discuss what the innovation economy means for Corvallis, for longtime residents and newcomers, for young families and retirees, for business owners and employees.

 Addressing these questions will be three people familiar with the local economy:

-- David Youngentob, coastal venture catalyst for the Regional Accelerator and Innovation Network, RAIN
+- Nick Fowler, president of the board of the Regional Accelerator and Innovation Network, RAIN

 - Karl Mundorff, director of the Oregon State University Advantage program